Architectural drawing: Isometric and axonometric projections

 Traditional drafting techniques used 30–60 and 45 degree set squares, and that determined the angles used in these views.
 Once the adjustable square became common those limitations were lifted.

 The axonometric gained in popularity in the twentieth century, not just as a convenient diagram but as a formal presentation technique, adopted in particular by the Modern Movement.
 Axonometric drawings feature prominently in the influential 1970's drawings of Michael Graves, James Stirling and others, using not only straightforward views but worms-eye view, unusually and exaggerated rotations of the plan, and exploded elements.

-The axonometric view is not readily generated by CAD programmes which create views from a three dimensional model.
-Consequently, it is now rarely used.

 Detail drawings

 Detail drawings show a small part of the construction at a larger scale, to show how the component parts fit together.
 They are also used to show small surface details, for example decorative elements.
 Section drawings at large scale are a standard way of showing building construction details, typically showing complex junctions (such as floor to wall junction, window openings, eaves and roof apex) that cannot be clearly shown on a drawing that includes the full height of the building.
 A full set of construction details needs to show plan details as well as vertical section details.
 One detail is seldom produced in isolation: a set of details shows the information needed to understand the construction in three dimensions.
 Typical scales for details are 1/10, 1/5 and full size.

 In traditional construction, many details were so fully standardized, that few detail drawings were required to construct a building.
 For example, the construction of a sash window would be left to the carpenter, who would fully understand what was required, but unique decorative details of the façade would be drawn up in detail.
 In contrast, modern buildings need to be fully detailed because of the proliferation of different products, methods and possible solutions.